-If you do not have access to running water and soap, you can use an alcohol-based hand sanitizer to decrease germs spread.
+If you do not have access to running water and soap, you can use an alcohol-based hand sanitizer to decrease the spread of germs.

 Kids should use a dime-size amount in their palm and then rub their hands together.
 Encourage your child to rub the back of the hands and around each finger and thumb.